viktorbesin/newground/docs/sphinx/source/going_into_more_depth.rst

 Specifies the used method for handling non-tight programs.
 In general all methods (with the exception of *assume-tight*) analyze the program into a set of strongly-connected-components (SCCs), and perform a certain method on each such SCC.
-Note that one only needs to intervene, if the SCCs intersect with the part of the program that shall be grounded via Hybrid-Grounding.
+Note that one only needs to intervene, if the SCCs intersect with the part of the program that shall be grounded via newground.

 1. (DEFAULT) *assume-tight*: Assumes a tight ASP program (does not work for non-tight ASP programs).
 2. *shared-cycle-body-predicates*: Balances Body-decoupled Grounding and traditional grounding, if needed.